 Do I need to keep all the receipts?

 Yes — keep them all, even for things you only claim partially.
-HMRC can ask for proof up to 5 years after the deadline of the relevant tax year, and digital copies are fine.
+HMRC can request proof for up to 5 years after the deadline for the relevant tax year, and digital copies are acceptable.

 If you don’t have a receipt, you might still be able to claim with other evidence (like a bank statement), but it’s riskier.
 When in doubt, store everything safely.